 All new students must meet the requirements for admission to the College before being considered for any of the health programs.
-Students can apply online.
-Following acceptance to the College, a separate letter from the Health Admissions Office will be sent notifying students of their status in the health admission process.
+Students can apply online here.

-It is important for interested student applicants to know that completed applications are ranked for order of admission into the program.
-Student applicants are first ranked according to the date that they complete all the specific program entrance requirements (see individual program requirements).
+It is important for interested student applicants to know that completed applications are ranked by order of admission into the program.
+Student applicants are first ranked according to the date that they complete all the specific program entrance requirements (see Admission Requirements by Program).
 Therefore, applicants should complete these items first and as soon as possible.
 When there is more than one student who completes the admission procedures on any given date, then those students are ranked according to the date of their original application to the particular health program.
 In the rare instance where students have identical ready and application dates, they are ranked alphabetically.